Below are some examples showing insights gained through WSP work:

 Below are listed some of the latest projects we are working on with our clients:

-WSP is involved in developing a Community of Practice around capacity planning for the Kent and Medway STP.
+WSP is involved in developing a Community of Practice focussed on the benefits of combining the Kent Integrated Dataset with the power of simulation using System Dynamics modelling.
 A copy of an article recently published as part of the Association of Professional Healthcare Analysts (AphA) April 2018 e-newsletter is available here.

 To view a list of all our projects please click here